keystonejs/keystone/.changeset/happy-peas-sit.md

 '@keystonejs/keystone': minor
 ---

-Added APP_URL option for set custom URL of app web interface
+Added an `APP_URL` environment variable and `--app-url` command line option to a set custom URL to be reported when starting the server.